kyuupichan/electrumx/docs/rpc-interface.rst

 add_peer
 --------

 Add a peer to the peers list.
-ElectrumX will schdule an immediate connection attempt.
+ElectrumX will schedule an immediate connection attempt.
 This command takes a single argument: the peer's "real name" as it used to advertise itself on IRC::